vwalsh86/programming-exercises/README.md

 # <h1 align="center"><em>Programming & Scripting | Weekly Problem Sets</h1></em>
 # <h3 align="center">Higher Diploma in Data Analytics 2018 (GMIT) <br/> Subject: Programming & Scripting | Lecturer: Ian McLoughlin</h3>
 ## Overview
-A repository containing completed exercises for college subject 'Programming and Scripting' at GMIT.
+A repository containing completed exercises for college subject <em>'Programming and Scripting'</em> at GMIT.
 The lecturer for this subject is <a href="https://ianmcloughlin.github.io/">Ian McLoughlin</a>. <br/>
 The files that are included within this repository have been uploaded for the purpose of being scored as apart of my Continuous Assessment for this subject.
 I have added <strong>.py</strong> at the end of each file title as this allows Github to recognise and display the files as Python scripts, making them easier to read.